 Ben served in the Army with 33 Royal Engineers EOD & Search.
 In September 2011 Ben was deployed to Afghanistan.
 When on a search task, Ben was hit by an IED resulting in the loss of both legs, internal injuries, damage to his hand and other damage from frag and shrapnel.

-I was introduced to VetRun180 by one of my friends who asked if I would be interested in getting involved and join them on a trip over the Scottish Highlands in one of their adaptive Landrovers.
+I was introduced too VetRun180 by one of the Team Leaders who asked if I would be interested in getting involved and join them on a trip over the Scottish Highlands in one of their adaptive Land Rovers.
 I jumped at the opportunity to be around the lads again!
-It was one epic trip with lots of banter and learning.
+It was one amazing experiance with lots of banter and learning.

-A few months went past and I was asked if I would like to try out for a team leader role, taking a bunch of lads over the Arctic Circle in Sweden.
-It took all of a couple of seconds to agree and give it a go.
+A few months pasted and I was asked if I would like to try out for a team leader role, taking a beneficieries over the Arctic Circle in Sweden.
 What an experience that was!
-The lads were great and it was amazing to see 6 new lads with mental health issues, transform into their old selves from the experience they were getting from the VetRun expedition.
+The lads were great and it was amazing to see 6 new lads with mental health issues, transform back into their old selves from the experience they were getting from the expedition.

-It’s great to be a part of a team helping veterans learn and develop and to make civilian transition easier!
+It’s great to be a part of a solid team of other Team Leaders that are 100% commited to helping other veterans, whether that be admin, route planning, booking accommodation, booking flights, training other members, fund raising, networking, planning, checking in on the beneficiaries, helping them learn and develop and to make civilian transition easier!
 If you are eligible I highly recommend filling in the application forms and getting involved with the team.